BitcoinBR 1-Day Trading Volume Tops $0.02 (BTCBR)

 - Lumi Credits (LUMI) traded up 8.9% against the dollar and now trades at $0.0162 or 0.00000027 BTC.

-BitcoinBR was first traded on November 4th, 2021.
+BitcoinBR’s genesis date was November 4th, 2021.
 BitcoinBR’s total supply is 21,000,000,000 tokens and its circulating supply is 1,000,000,000 tokens.
-BitcoinBR’s official website is btcbr.info.
+The official message board for BitcoinBR is bitcoinbr.medium.com.
+The Reddit community for BitcoinBR is https://reddit.com/r/bitcoinbr_btcbr and the currency’s Github account can be viewed here.
+The official website for BitcoinBR is btcbr.info.
 BitcoinBR’s official Twitter account is @bitcoinbr_info.
-The Reddit community for BitcoinBR is https://reddit.com/r/bitcoinbr_btcbr and the currency’s Github account can be viewed here.
-BitcoinBR’s official message board is bitcoinbr.medium.com.

 [Telegram](https://t.me/BitcoinBR%5FInfo)[Discord](https://discord.com/invite/MP3Vyuh5xf)[Medium](https://bitcoinbr.medium.com/)”

 It is usually not presently possible to purchase alternative cryptocurrencies such as BitcoinBR directly using US dollars.
-Investors seeking to acquire BitcoinBR should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors seeking to trade BitcoinBR should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase BitcoinBR using one of the aforementioned exchanges.

 Receive News & Updates for BitcoinBR Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BitcoinBR and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.